Bill Vinten GTC University Awards 2020 shortlist

 This film explores the anniversary of a young man's death and features hand-carved headstones representing the individual's life.
 Nicolò captures some beautiful light in the Romanian village and cemetery in this well-paced documentary.

 As always the competition for the Bill Vinten GTC University Trophy awarded to the university with the highest scoring portfolio is very close, with three universities each having two films in the shortlist.
-The winners will be announced during our GTC Awards ceremony at the end of October.
+The winners will be announced during our GTC Awards ceremony on Sunday 6 December.